-The biggest obstacle to cultivating the authentic intimacy you desire with the special person in your life is a part or parts of yourself you do not love.
+The biggest obstacle to cultivating authentic intimacy with the special person in your life may be the part or parts of yourself you do not love.
 There are hidden parts of you, parts you have never fully accepted, perhaps parts of you that were rejected, shamed by a parent or parts you feared would cause a parent to reject or abandon you when you were a small child.
 These hidden aspects of you, essentially, are the main obstacles to forming and enjoying the healthy, loving, mutually enriching couple relationship you desire.

 Though some call this “self-sabotage,” it really is not.
 These hidden parts of you are controlled by a part of your mind known as the subconscious.
 It is responsible for managing all processes of your mind and body that you do not have to think about with your “conscious” mind, the part that does conscious thinking, makes plans, decisions, and so on.